Kingxukai/linux/Documentation/kernel-hacking/locking.rst

-These two aims conflict: holding a lock for a short time might be done by splitting locks into parts (such as in our final per-object-lock example), but this increases the number of lock acquisitions, and the results are often slower than having a single lock.
+These two aims conflict: holding a lock for a short time might be done by splitting locks into parts (such as in our final per-object-lock example), but this increases the woke number of lock acquisitions, and the results are often slower than having a single lock.
 This is another reason to advocate locking simplicity.